-Online legal services
+What online legal services offer

-Online legal services are inexpensive relative to what typical brick-and-mortar law firms charge, which makes most small business owners immediately wonder why and how these sites can charge so much less than other attorneys.
+Online legal services are inexpensive compared to what typical brick-and-mortar law firms charge, which makes most small business owners immediately wonder why and how these sites can charge so much less than other attorneys.
 The answer is simple: They aren't law firms.

 "LegalZoom is not a law firm, and the employees of LegalZoom are not acting as your attorney.
 LegalZoom's legal document service is not a substitute for the advice of an attorney.
 LegalZoom cannot provide legal advice and can only provide self-help services at your specific direction.
 LegalZoom is not permitted to engage in the practice of law.
 It is prohibited from providing any kind of advice, explanation, opinion or recommendation to a consumer about possible legal rights, remedies, defenses, options, selection of forms or strategies."

 Now, none of this is to say you shouldn't use such services as LegalZoom, only that you should understand what they really offer.

 LegalZoom and those like it are legitimate operations, but when you hire them, you aren't getting a client-attorney relationship.
 You are not, as many people assume, hiring a remote law firm to advise your business and act as your legal counsel.
 Rather, LegalZoom and services like it are resources for people who want to prepare their own legal documents.

 In other words, these online legal services are sort of like an aisle in an office supply store that stocks products like renter's agreements or generic prepared contracts; it's just that the online legal destinations provide guidance in the form of customer service, more specialized filing templates, and a nicer interface.

 Pros and cons of using online legal services